bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-If we come over and look at the index file, you&apos;ll notice that we have a **div** with an ID of slider, and then an unordered list with list items for each of the images for the slides in the slideshow.
+If we come over and look at the index file, you&apos;ll notice that we have a <b>div</b> with an ID of slider, and then an unordered list with list items for each of the images for the slides in the slideshow.
 This is actually a fairly common setup that you will find for image slider scripts that you might find around the web.
 Then I&apos;ve just got some